aarontonner/water-damage-sc/src/content/location/map-body-water-damage-restoration-clemson-sc-what-you-need-to-know-n-nclemson-sc-is-a-great-community-and-beautiful-around-clemson-university-but-it’s-also-prone-to-water-damage-from-heavy-rain-and-storms-here’s-what-you-need-to-know-abo.md

 ## Common Sources of Water Damage in Clemson Homes

 Clemson homes are prone to water damage from roof leaks, plumbing problems and heavy rain flooding.
 For example, the Parker’s found a leaky pipe in their bathroom that had already caused significant damage before they noticed.
-Knowing these common sources can help homeowners take preventative measures.
+Knowing these [common flood risks in SC](/blog/the-impact-of-south-carolina's-climate-on-water-damage-risks-and-prevention-strategies/) can help homeowners take preventative measures.

 ## Preventing Mold After Water Damage in Clemson, SC

 With Clemson’s humidity, mold can grow fast after water damage.
 The Thompson’s found mold in their basement after a leak went unattended.
 We provided full mold remediation services and taught them how to use dehumidifiers and make sure good ventilation to prevent future mold issues.

 ## What to Do Immediately After Water Damage in Clemson